Fellhanera gyrophorica

-Fellhanera gyrophorica is a corticolous species in the family Pilocarpaceae.
+Fellhanera gyrophorica is a corticolous species in the family Ectolechiaceae.
 Previously noted in several publications as an unidentified Fellhanera species, it was formally named and described due to its unique characteristics and lack of ascomata (fruiting bodies).

 Taxonomy

 The species was scientifically described in 2001 by the lichenologists Emmanuël Sérusiaux, Brian John Coppins, Paul Diederich, and Christoph Scheidegger.

 Fellhanera gyrophorica was initially recorded as an unidentified species in several works before its formal description in 2001.
 It belongs to the genus Fellhanera, known for its conidia (i.e., shaped like an inverted pear), similar to many species in the F. subternella group.
 However, the production of gyrophoric acid in its pycnidial walls is an unusual trait for the group.
-The pycnidia of Fellhanera gyrophorica are notable for being sessile or shortly stalked, a characteristic not commonly found in the Pilocarpaceae.
+The pycnidia of Fellhanera gyrophorica are notable for being sessile or shortly stalked, a characteristic not commonly found in the Ectolechiaceae.